 A Sortd Review For Google Workspace Users

 If you work with email as a primary form of communication, you know that management takes time.
-Which is why developers are always working on different softwares that help business owners thrive in the digital spaces.
-However, given that there are many options going around, it’s important to see which one can fulfill your needs.
+This is why developers are always working on different software that helps business owners thrive in the working environment.
+However, given that many options are going around, it's important to see which one can fulfill your needs.
 In this Sortd review, we will explore the features, drawbacks and advantages of this add-on.

 What is Sortd?